wdtinc/flask-pika/README.md

 					virtual_host='vhost' //amqp vhost
 				))

-##Using the AMQP object
+##Using the Pika object
 Use the amqp object you created and get a channel.

 	fpika.channel.basic_publish(exchange='exchange',routing_key='routing_key',body='message')

-Flask AMQP will create a channel per request and take care of closing it for you on request end.
+Flask Pika will create a channel per request and take care of closing it for you on request end.